eligarcia1/EJ-Blog/README.md

 The map above shows deep East Oakland off of Hegenberger.
 I have a personal connection to the area as I lived there right be Coliseum BART Station.
 The cumulative impact tool is great for maybe beginning to narrowdown some areas that need intervention, but I believe that this tool also misses a lot of local contexts and can sometimes seem minimizing to the communities that suffer from the highest scores of cumulative impact.

+Also since it's so brief and covers so many different issues (like housing insecurity, pollution, etc.) it is difficult to see what problems need to be tackled exactly in the area.
+Each community has different needs and stories, even from block to another block.

 I believe local contect matters and that cumulative impact tools sometimes can seem daunting to not only planners, but community members themselves.

 The quantifying of suffering is a bit dark.